VISTAS and the National Federation of the Blind of New Jersey (NFBNJ) are excited to host the 2nd annual NJ Regional Braille Challenge!

 Kaleigh: I always loved reading braille, and I liked that the Braille Challenge gave me an opportunity to be around and socialize with other braille readers.

-Monique: You’re obviously an excellent braille reader and writer.
-How has the Braille Challenge helped you to become such a good braille reader/writer?
+Monique: How has the Braille Challenge helped you to become such a good braille reader/writer?

 Kaleigh: Thank you!
 Honestly, the day of the challenge itself is not as important for that as all the preparation for the Braille Challenge.
 About a month before the Challenge I spend a few hours every weekend preparing.
 I try to do a practice test every day.